Salah1174/Final-Project-SIC/README.md

 # 🌾🚜 Smart Farm: Innovative Agriculture for a Sustainable Future 🌞🌱

 ## Overview
 The **Smart Farm** project is a cutting-edge solution aimed at transforming traditional farming practices using advanced technologies.
-This system integrates various smart components like facial recognition for security, disease detection in plants, solar panel tracking, smart irrigation, and real-time monitoring via Node-RED. 📊🧑‍🌾
+This system integrates various smart components like facial recognition for security, disease detection in plants, solar panel tracking, smart irrigation, and real-time monitoring via Node-RED 📊🧑‍🌾

 ---